lisaong/stackup-workshops/pi-pytorch/tutorials/sensor/README.md

 (torch) python train.py
 ```

-This will save a `checkpoint.pt` file containing the lowest loss after 100 epochs.
+This will save a `checkpoint.pt` file containing the lowest loss after training.

 ### TensorBoard
 You can view training progress via TensorBoard: